-During his first year of life, your baby is growing and changing rapidly and so is the size and shape of his feet.
-At birth, his feet are completely made of cartilage, pliable tissue that will eventually turn to bones around the age of three.
-His feet will continue to evolve until the age of 18 to 21 years old, when they reach full maturity.
+During their first year of life, your baby is growing and changing rapidly and so is the size and shape of their feet.
+At birth, their feet are completely made of cartilage, pliable tissue that will eventually turn to bones around the age of three.
+Their feet will continue to evolve until the age of 18 to 21 years old when they reach full maturity.

 You should know that many toddlers seem to have their feet turned inwards, a phenomenon that is attributed to the position they held in the womb.
 Generally, if your child has good posture, engages in preventive exercises like stretching and wears proper socks and shoes, this problem will subside by itself.